OpenVisualCloud/SVT-HEVC/Docs/svt-hevc_encoder_user_guide.md

 ### 2. Thread management parameters

-LogicalProcessorNumber (-lp) and TargetSocket (-ss) parameters are used to management thread affinity on Windows and Ubuntu OS.
+LogicalProcessors (-lp) and TargetSocket (-ss) parameters are used to management thread affinity on Windows and Ubuntu OS.
 These are some examples how you use them together.

-If LogicalProcessorNumber and TargetSocket are not set, threads are managed by OS thread scheduler.
+If LogicalProcessors and TargetSocket are not set, threads are managed by OS thread scheduler.

 >SvtHevcEncApp.exe -i in.yuv -w 3840 -h 2160 –lp 40

-If only LogicalProcessorNumber is set, threads run on 40 logical processors.
+If only LogicalProcessors is set, threads run on 40 logical processors.
 Threads may run on dual sockets if 40 is larger than logical processor number of a socket.

 NOTE: On Windows, thread affinity can be set only by group on system with more than 64 logical processors.
 So, if 40 is larger than logical processor number of a single socket, threads run on all logical processors of both sockets.